taydus30/Project-1/project 2/readme.txt

 to generate either 1 mutation, or a list of mutations through iterations.

-project_2.py is the file containing our DNA class and all the functions described above.
+project_2.py is the file containing our DNA class and all the functions described above. code_tests.py is a doctest implementation of the DNA class and its functions.

 mutation_visualization.py is a file that gives an example of how to use our library.
 It is a graphical Visualization of a DNA sequence that color-codes the bases, and